Consulting Services Price Index (COSPI)

 Data are collected directly from survey respondents.

-Following sample selection, new survey participants (respondents) are introduced to the survey through telephone calls.
+Following sample selection, survey respondents are introduced to the survey through telephone calls.
 During this initial phase of data collection, respondents are guided through the process of selecting representative products for which prices will be monitored.
-This process typically spans several collection cycles until respondents become conversant with the survey.
+This process typically spans several collection cycles until respondents become familiar with the survey.